microsoft/vscode-docs/remote-tutorials/ssh/add-ssh-key.md

 MetaDescription: Add SSH key to your virtual machine
 DateApproved: 7/26/2019
 ---
 ## Add SSH keys to your VM

 In the previous step, we generated an SSH key pair.
-We'll take the public key and paste it into our VM setup, by copying the contents of the id_rsa.pub.
+We'll take the public key and paste it into our VM setup, by copying the contents of the `id_rsa.pub`.
 You also want to allow your VM to accept inbound SSH traffic.

 ![Add SSH public key to VM](images/ssh/add-ssh-public-key.png)